sethen/line-number-change-mode.nvim/README.md

 # line-number-change-mode.nvim

-A Neovim plugin that allows you to see the mode on your line number.
+A Neovim plugin that allows you to change the color and text decoration your line number based on the current mode.
 Accepts anything that `vim.api.nvim_set_hl()` accepts!

 https://github.com/user-attachments/assets/4da5fb44-ba0a-47d3-941e-944d86189a1a